javirod77/jb-ieee/index.md

 ###What Goes On In IEEE?

 Here are some of our latest happenings and postings.
-Be sure to keep up with our newsletter and our [Facebook page](https://www.facebook.com/gtieee?fref=photo) to keep up to date with all of our events.
+Be sure to keep up with our newsletter and our Facebook page to keep up to date with all of our events.
 Our [archives](/archives) pages has more of what you're looking for.

 <ul class="posts">
   {% for post in site.posts %}
-    {% if forloop.index <= 3 %}
+    {% if forloop.index <= 1 %}
     <li><a href="{{ BASE_PATH }}{{ post.url }}">{{ post.title }}</a></li>
     {% endif %}
   {% endfor %}
 </ul>

+###Join our Mailing List!

+The Georgia Tech IEEE student chapter is very active.
+We usually have at least one event every week ranging from Proffesor Talks to social events and company info sessions.
+So make sure to join our weekly [mailing list](http://gt-ieee.us5.list-manage.com/subscribe?u=a42ec30139b77172f44401aa5&id=a4ddfb6da0) in order to keep up with all things Georgia Tech IEEE!

+<button type="button" onclick="location.href='https://www.facebook.com/gtieee/';" class="btn btn-primary">Check out our Facebook page!</button>